What have we learned in 2013?!?

 There are many numbers in between the two.
 Each “0” represents a major base-10 transformation; and within each base-10, there are three or four base-2 notations.
 Though some say that the Planck Length is a special type of singularity, it has a specific length.
 Yet, that length is so small, for about 100 years, it was virtually ignored by the entire scientific community.
 Perhaps a better way of looking at the Planck Length is through the lense of geometry.
 If we make it one of Alfred North Whitehead’s point-free vertices of a specific length, each time we multiply by two we grow the size as well as the number of vertices.

 The Numbers of Vertices at Key Notations Between 1 and 65.
-When you assume that the Planck Length is a vertex, unusual concepts flow.
+If we were to assume that the Planck Length is a vertex, unusual concepts flow.
 First, consider the generation of vertices just by multiplying by 2, then each result by two, over and over again.
 By the tenth doubling there are 1024 vertices.
 By the 20th doubling, over a million more are added.
 On the 30th, another billion+ are added.
 Then, comes another trillion+ at the 40th, a quadrillion+ at the 50th notation and a quintillion+ at the 60th.
 At the 61st there are another 2+ quintillion vertices added.
 These vast arrays and systems of vertices cannot be observed.

 This is the domain of postulations and hypostatizations.
 Consider this concept: going within from about the 65th notation, the domains begin to be shared.
 More and more is shared by everything as the Planck Length approaches.
 Each notation organizes uniquely, yet within groups.
 And these natural groupings reflect all the diversity within all the notations 65 and higher.
 It seems that the mathematics of cellular automaton may figure into the first 20 or 30 notations.
 We start with the most basic Forms, then Structures, which become the pre-structure for Substances, archetypes for Qualities, then Relations, then the Mind.
 We turn to systems theory, group theory, and set theory to discern the order of things.